abs-tudelft/tydi/book/src/specification/logical.md

    > \\(\textrm{Forward}\\) indicates that the child stream flows in the same
    > direction as its parent, complementing the data of its parent in some way.
    > Conversely, \\(\textrm{Reverse}\\) indicates that the child stream acts as
    > a response channel for the parent stream.
+If there is no parent stream,
+   > \\(\textrm{Forward}\\) indicates that the stream flows in the natural
+   > source to sink direction of the logical stream, while
+   > \\(\textrm{Reverse}\\) indicates a control channel in the opposite
+   > direction.
+The latter may occur for instance when doing random read access
+   > to a memory; the first stream carrying the read commands then flows in the
+   > sink to source direction.

  - \\(T_u\\) is a logical stream type consisting of only element-manipulating nodes, representing the `user` signals of the physical stream; that is,